Center for International Studies

-If you don't have a place to stay when you first arrive, temporary housing is available in the residence halls (dormitories).
+If you don't have a place to stay when you first arrive, temporary housing may be available in the residence halls (dormitories) if you plan on living on campus.
 The prices will vary depending on when you arrive.
-For more information about temporary housing, email email@example.com.
-If you already have a place to stay, please let us know that as well.

 Undergraduate Students (Bachelor's Degree Students)